-- Second Remedial Plan: On August 30, 2013, Freddie Mac submitted a second plan to extend the targeted implementation date for the remaining action to September 30, 2014.5 Freddie Mac reported that a more comprehensive technology solution had been developed to address its and and a second and a second plan.
-Freddie Mac also explained that one of the four initiatives in the initial remedial plan, "implementation of 'mathematican' addressing addressing 'required additional time to complete."
+- Second Remedial Plan: On August 30, 2013, Freddie Mac submitted a second plan to extend the targeted implementation date for the remaining action to September 30, 2014.
+Freddie Mac reported that a more comprehensive technology solution had been developed to address its and .

+Freddie Mac also explained that one of the four initiatives in the initial remedial plan, "implementation of addressing addressing required additional time to complete."
 DER issued a non-objection letter after review of this plan. - Third Remedial Plan: Freddie Mac submitted a third plan, dated November 12, 2014, after the target implementation date established in the second plan had expired.

-This third plan was developed in response to a May 8, 2014, memorandum by Freddie Mac Internal Audit on the results from a "pre-implementation review" (PIR) of the

-Enterprise's testing approach for its and programs.
-Internal Audit stated in its memorandum that the " testing planned for 2014, which focused on , testing of the , and , was "not sufficient to provide reasonable assurance that the company can based on a , as it does not sufficiently test the ."
-Internal A udit concluded that " testing, to include , was neede d to provide the requisite "reasonable assurance" and sufficiency for remediation of the MRA.
-According to the Internal Audit memorandum, Internal Audit contemp plated that testing would include tests of and would involve within , , and verification of
+This third plan was developed in response to a May 8, 2014, memorandum by Freddie Mac Internal Audit on the results from a "pre-implementation review" (PIR) of the Enterprise's testing approach for its and programs.
+Internal Audit stated in its memorandum that the ' testing planned for 2014, which focused on , testing of the and , was "not sufficient to provide reasonable assurance that the company can based on a , as it does not sufficiently test the ."
+Internal Audit concluded that " was needed to provide the requisite "reasonable include assurance" and sufficiency for remediation of the MRA.
+According to the Internal Audit memorandum, Internal Audit contemplated that testing would include and would involve tests of within and verification of